zextras/tech-doc/source/_includes/_usage/mails.rst

 A right-click also allows to carry out other actions on the selected
 folder: *move*, *wipe* (i.e., remove all e-mails in the folder), *edit*, *delete*, and *share* (with internal colleagues or even make it freely readable).

 .. hint:: An e-mail can be placed in exactly one folder.

 To find shares, click on the :bdg-primary-line:`FIND SHARES` underneath the `Share Folders`.
-In the dialog, enter the e-mail address of the colleague of which you want to find the shares.
-If the colleague has shared some folder, you'll be presented with a list.
+In the dialog, enter the e-mail address of the colleague of which you want to find the shares: If the colleague has shared some folder, they are shown as a list.

+When working with shared folders, it is possible to move messages or conversations (depending on the visualisation chosen) from the shared folders to a local, non-shared folder, and vice-versa.

 While e-mails by default are marked as *read* when they are first accessed, it is possible to mark each of them manually.
 This option is